Chart Color Schemes

 Kensington is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kensington's cultural diversity is notable, with 41.1% speaking a language other than English at home and 47.6% born overseas.
-Christianity is the predominant religion in Kensington, comprising 44.0%.
-However, Judaism is overrepresented compared to Greater Sydney, making up 3.5% of Kensington's population versus 4.4% regionally.
+Kensington has a high level of cultural diversity, with 41.1% of its population speaking a language other than English at home and 47.6% born overseas.
+Christianity is the main religion in Kensington, making up 44.0% of people there.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 3.5% of Kensington's population versus 4.4%.

 Frequently Asked Questions - Diversity